IgniteUI/igniteui-xplat-docs/doc/kr/components/charts/features/chart-annotations.md

 ## {Platform} Annotations Example

 The following example demonstrates the annotation layers that are available on the {Platform} chart.
-Click on the checkboxes to turn each layer on and off.
+Click on the dropdowns to turn each layer on and off.

 `sample="/charts/category-chart/line-chart-with-annotations", height="600", alt="{Platform} Annotations Example"`